Skip to Main Content

 Build Community Partnership

-1. Raise the profile of DSC in the community to increase awareness of the college’s mission and services.
+1. Raise the profile of DSC to increase awareness of the College’s mission and services.

-2. Develop and maintain educational partnerships that expand pathways for students.
+2. Develop and maintain educational partnerships that create pathways leading to rewarding careers for students.

 3. Partner with the community organizations and businesses to increase student success, retention, and completion.